Acceptd/ConstantContact/docs/Api/BulkActivitiesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$body = new \OpenAPI\Client\Model\TagAddRemoveContacts(); // \OpenAPI\Client\Model\TagAddRemoveContacts | The JSON payload used to create an asynchronous activity that removes tags from contacts meeting your specified contact filtering criteria.
+$body = new 'ConstantContact\Client\Model\TagAddRemoveContacts(); // 'ConstantContact\Client\Model\TagAddRemoveContacts | The JSON payload used to create an asynchronous activity that removes tags from contacts meeting your specified contact filtering criteria.

 try {
     $result = $apiInstance->postTagRemoveContact($body);